 In the main, there are five different sorts of compost that you can use to grow vegetables Each of the different types of compost will have their main ingredients labelled, and each different type of compost can be used for specific purposes.
 Here’s our overview of the different types of compost for vegetable gardens.

 You can use multi-purpose compost for anything.
 This is usually the best value compost.
 Use the best multipurpose compost to fill vegetable growing pots or containers, or to add to soil levels in your garden beds.
 Some multi-purpose compost is specifically designed to reduce the amount of watering that is needed by absorbing water and then releasing it over a period of time.
-Some multi-purpose composts will contain additional plant foods that will slow-release food to your vegetables over a period of time, sometimes up to 6 months. > best multi-purpose compost – buy it now and get started!
+Some multi-purpose composts will contain additional plant foods that will slow-release food to your vegetables over a period of time, sometimes up to 6 months. > Here’s the best multi-purpose compost – buy it now and get started!

 Organic compost is created from a mixture of materials which might include wood fibres and bark.
-Organic compost is usually enriched with natural nutrients from both plants and animals.
-Check organic compost options for delivery here.
-If you want to ensure that your organic compost is truly organic, then you’ll want to find one that is certified as such by the Organic Farmers and Growers Association.
+The best organic compost to buy is usually enriched with natural nutrients from both plants and animals.
+You can buy the best organic compost options for delivery here.
+If you want to ensure that your organic vegetable compost is truly organic, then you’ll want to find certified organic compost by the Organic Farmers and Growers Association.
 The Soil Association in the UK also certifies compost and soil as organic.

-Compos that was soil-free always used to be made of peat, however, increased requirements for this led to the stripping of wildlife habitats for peat.
+Compost that was soil-free always used to be made of peat, however, increased requirements for this led to the stripping of wildlife habitats for peat.
 It’s not particularly environmentally friendly.
 While you can still find peat-based compost, it now contains a reduced amount of peat.
 Peat based compost contains other materials including fertilizer, sand, grit and other items.
-Check best compost here.
+Buy the best compost mix for vegetables here.

 Compost that is loam based tends to be soil-based and is made with a mix of materials that include peat, loam and sand or grit.
 Depending on the different loam-based compost will depend on the added nutrients Loam based compost tends to dry out less than other composts and is one of the best compost mixes for vegetables. > Buy the best loam based compost here.

 What are the differences between the types of compost?